tatey/tatey.com/_posts/2016-11-05-five-good-friends-officially-launches.markdown

 ---
-title: Five Good Friends Officially Launches
+title: Five Good Friends officially launches
 layout: post
 ---

 A few months ago I joined <a href="https://www.fivegoodfriends.com.au">Five Good Friends</a> as the CTO.
-Last Wednesday we <a href="https://au.news.yahoo.com/video/watch/33085530/new-service-five-good-friends-set-to-keep-elderly-in-their-homes-longer/#page1">officially launched</a> at the St Lucia Bowls Club in Brisbane.
+Last Wednesday we [officially launched](https://www.youtube.com/watch?v=DE3NowSABIA) at the St Lucia Bowls Club in Brisbane.

 When my grandad passed away my brother and I became the primary carers for our grandmother.
 We both have full time jobs and I recently became a dad.
 We started off by rotating weekly, but after months it became harder and harder.
 Worse, grandma needed to go to appointments during business hours which meant we took time off work.
 We organised help at home during the week, but it was quite inflexible and difficult to coordinate.